Skip to main content

 Want an easier approach?

-Current annual CCC members recieve 10-15% off Hyland Cabins, which are a ~1 mile walk to the base of Laurel Knob.
-Info Here.
+Current annual CCC members receive 10-15% off Hyland Cabins, which are a ~1 mile walk to the base of Laurel Knob.
+Info Here

 Access notes

-Do not hike off the top of the cliff, it is private property.
+Parking and access are via Panthertown Valley at the Salt Rock Trailhead.
 Do not hike in from Dillard Canyon, it is private property.
 Please help us keep our good relations with the local landowners by approaching from Panthertown Valley only.

 Peregrine Closure